redplanetlabs/specter/README.md

 [[1 :a :b] (1 2 :a :b) [:c :a :b]]
 ```

-Get all the numbers out of a map, no matter how they're nested:
+Get all the numbers out of a data structure, no matter how they're nested:

 ```clojure
 user> (select (walker number?)